open-compensation-token-license/license-token-website/wikisrc/ordinal-maxi-biz-omb-on-arbitrum.md

 ### 5. Community-Driven Development and Governance

 Emphasizing community involvement, OMB implements decentralized governance mechanisms that enable stakeholders to influence the platform's development and direction.
 Through a transparent voting system, users can propose and vote on key decisions, ensuring that the platform evolves in alignment with the collective interests of its community.
 This participatory model enhances user engagement and cultivates a sense of ownership and accountability among OMB's active participants.
+Learn more about decentralized governance in open source [here](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 ## Impact of OMB on the NFT Landscape